Ex-Seattle police lieutenant running for City Council harassed fellow officer then lied about it, investigators found

 “He further alleged that (Kolding) had been dishonest in the prior cases,” according to the records.
 Based on the allegations, supervisors later counseled Kolding about treating others professionally, the records show.

 In December, the officer filed his complaint about the letter.
-About 3 1/2 hours after OPA investigators notified Kolding about that complaint, the OPA office received an anonymous call from a male, who asked: “Hey, for OPA investigations do you guys do a latent print evaluation?”
+About 3 1/2 hours after OPA investigators notified Kolding about that complaint, the department’s Latent Print Unit received an anonymous call from a male, who asked: “Hey, for OPA investigations do you guys do a latent print evaluation?”

 The caller hung up when told that sometimes happens.

-Note: Correction: A previous version of this story incorrectly stated the Office of Police Accountability issued the proposed disciplinary action report (DAR) to Kolding in May.
-The Seattle Police Department’s administration issued the DAR to him.